WebcamStudio/webcamstudio/README.md

 $ java -jar WebcamStudio.jar
 ```

-Naturally for all streams and outputs you can't select `avconv` backend (It will be hided) if you didn't compile Avconv.
+Naturally for all streams and outputs you can't select `avconv` backend (It will be hided) if you didn't have `avconv` compiled correctly.
-If you want you can compile libAV from sources. "http://libav.org/download.html"
+If you want you can compile [`libAV`](http://libav.org/download.html) from sources.
-For Webcam Studio to work, please use this libAV ./configure settings:
+For Webcam Studio to work, please use these libAV `./configure` settings:
 ```bash
 $./configure --enable-gpl --enable-nonfree --enable-pthreads --enable-libx264 --enable-libfaac --enable-libmp3lame --enable-version3 --enable-librtmp --enable-x11grab --enable-libpulse
 ```

 ===
 Have a nice day.

 karl.